Yo-kai Watch! (2019 TV series)

-Yo-kai Watch! (妖怪ウォッチ！, Yōkai Wotchi!) is a 2019 remake television series.
-It is a sequel of the original Yo-kai Watch series co-produced by OLM and Magic Bus.
+Yo-kai Watch! (妖怪ウォッチ！, Yōkai Wotchi!) is a 2019 animated television series.
+It is a reboot of the original Yo-kai Watch anime series co-produced by OLM and Magic Bus.
 It premiered on TXN on April 5, 2019.
-This is the third series based on Level 5's Yo-kai Watch franchise, and the successor to Yo-kai Watch Shadowside.
+This is the third series based on Level 5's Yo-kai Watch franchise, the successor to Yo-kai Watch Shadowside anime series and the continuation to the original anime series.

 It was announced on November 15, 2019, that Yo-kai Watch! would end on December 20, 2019.
 It was replaced with the series Yo-kai Watch Jam - Yo-kai Academy Y: Close Encounters of the N Kind on December 27 to continue the story of the most recent film, Yo-kai Watch Jam: Yo-kai Academy Y: Can a Cat Become A Hero?.

 The series premiered on Animax Asia on April 24, 2019.

 Plot

-The series is set before the events of Shadowside with Wazzat wiping Nate Adams's memories clean.
-New changes include Nate owning a Yo-kai Watch Arcane and the use of Yo-kai Keystones.
+The series is set after the events of the original anime series and before the events of the fourth film with Wazzat wiping Nathan "Nate" Adams's memories clean and Whisper and Jibanyan restoring her memories.
+New changes include Nate owning a Yo-kai Watch Arcane Model K and the use of Yo-kai Keystones.
 The show also retains its gag comedy and humor from the original series.
 The new series, which is more comedy focused than the original, introduces a new form of Yo-Kai, Onechanside.
-Onechanside Yo kai are summoned by inserting a Yo-Kai Keystone into the Yo-Kai Watch Arcane and turning it leftwards.
+Onechanside Yo-kai are summoned by inserting a Yo-Kai Keystone into the Yo-Kai Watch Arcane Model K and turning it leftwards.

 Anime

-The opening theme is Kera Kera Ho Song (ケラケラホーのうた, Kerakerahou no uta) by Hiroki Maekawa, and the ending theme is Yo-kai Exercise No.1 ~Continue~ (ようかい体操第一 ～つづき～, Yōkai Taisō Daiichi -Tsuzuki-) by Kaede☆ which is the remix of the first ending of the original series.
+The opening theme is Kera Kera Ho Song (ケラケラホーのうた, Kerakerahou no uta) by Hiroki Maekawa, and the ending theme is Yo-kai Exercise No.1 ~Continue~ (ようかい体操第一 ～つづき～, Yōkai Taisō Daiichi -Tsuzuki-) by Kaede☆ which is the remix of the first ending of the original anime series.